 In order to effectively address a Resident’s applicable Action Point, each subscription is modified to fit the characteristics of it for it’s marketing strategy; in this case Nutrition.
 Then the subscription is modified to a specific business niche – like the grocery industry.

-In this subscription, Melvin’s parent company, Community 3.0, has developed a core set of campaign and nudge materials designed to assist Melvin’s Resident in addressing the Nutrition Action Point.
+In this subscription, Melvin’s Neighborhood has developed a core set of campaign and nudge materials designed to assist a Resident in addressing the Nutrition Action Point.
 This is accomplished through the following objectives:

 - Awareness of what you eat